Holly Cunningham: 2012–2019

 After receiving months of abuse from the Nightingale family, Cleo reveals that it was Holly that caused Rachel's death by dangerous driving during Pete's child sex abuse trial.
 All charges against Cleo are dropped and Holly is arrested on suspicion of causing death by dangerous driving.
 However, she is released without charge after Nathan forgives her.
 When Dirk's nephew, Nick Savage (Ben-Ryan Davies), arrives in the village the pair begin a secret relationship which then becomes public after they are caught by Cindy and Dirk.
 Months later, after Holly finds a video of a woman dancing provocatively on Nick's phone, the pair have sex.
 However, Holly is unaware that Nick has secretly filmed this video.
 Holly was shocked that Nick was arrested for raping Ellie Nightingale (Sophie Porley), at first she didn't believed her, but she later sees Nick's true colours when she is raped by Nick.
 Holly confronts Ellie and tells Ellie what Nick did to her and she decides to report Nick to the police with Ellie's help and she decided to support her.
 The next day, Nick admits to the police that he raped Holly and Ellie.
 Nick is later sentenced to 7 years in prison.

 In July 2017, Holly goes to Ibiza, along with Ellie, Alfie, Tom and their friends.
 Upon their return home, newcomer Damon Kinsella (Jacob Roberts) offers to teach Holly and Ellie self-defense.
 Damon touches Holly and she hits him in the face, clearly not over her rape ordeal.
 She is angry when Ellie tells Damon everything about Nick.
 Holly later apologises to them.
 Holly is concerned for Ellie on the anniversary of her ordeal with Nick.
 She plans a spa day but Damon plans a night out and Holly warns Damon off Ellie.

-In November 2017, Holly is horrified when she finds her sex tape on Dirk's laptop but unknownst to her, the Cunningham's lodger Milo Entwistle (Nathan Morris) planted it there.
+In November 2017, Holly is horrified when she finds her sex tape on Dirk's laptop, unaware that the Cunninghams' lodger Milo Entwistle (Nathan Morris) planted it there.
 A disgusted Holly warns Cindy but Cindy refuses to believe her and marries Dirk.
 Holly packs her bags and leaves the village.
 Holly returns from Mexico but can't bring herself to forgive Dirk.
 At the Christmas Grotto, she finds herself working alongside Damon on a stall.
 They kiss but Holly freaks out.
 Dirk dresses up as Santa to spy on Holly and angrily confronts Damon before pushing him into a Christmas tree.